lucastafer/taferstocks/README.md

 Finances application, to track real-time assets, cryptocurrencies, manage patrimony and more.
 It started with a simple dashboard for an front-end test, but i will keep going with this project to do something more robust and useful.

-Last updtae: 06-04-2022 (BRL), MyExpenses section added.
+Last update: 06-04-2022 (BRL), MyExpenses section added.

 Hosted on: https://lucas-dashboard.herokuapp.com/